Git Config and Global Settings: The Complete Configuration Guide

 Configure Git locally when:

-- A project requires different identity (work email vs personal email)
+- A project needs different identity (work vs personal email)

-- Team-wide conventions that should not affect your other projects
+- Team-wide conventions should only affect one project

 Avoid over-configuring when:

-- Settings are already sensible defaults — do not change what works
+- Settings are already sensible defaults — don’t change what works

 - Using deprecated options — check